GMT-352/M/README.md

     * As a renewable, sustainable and clean energy source, the sun aims to reduce the use of fossil fuels.
     * It is aimed to reduce energy costs by meeting the energy need with the energy produced by solar panels.
     * To ensure the homogeneous distribution of the new panels to be added to the Beytepe campus.
+    * It aims to make use of the map in homogeneous distribution of the energy provided by the added panels to the faculties.
+    *

 ## Requirements